elhadjibarry/aws-iac-cloudformation/README.md

 This CloudFormation template deploys a robust network architecture on AWS following the best practice.
 It includes a VPC, subnets, NAT gateways, EC2 instances, Auto Scaling Group (ASG) and an Application Load Balancer (ALB).
 The template also sets up the necessary security groups for the EC2 instances and the ALB.

-## 1. Prerequisites
-- AWS account with appropriate permissions
-- Basic understanding of AWS services
-- For CLI method: AWS CLI installed and configured

 ## 1. Description

 This template performs the following tasks: